-Welcome to our Transforming Trauma self-care resources
+Welcome to our self-care resources for Transforming Trauma

 The video modules here, and the comprehensive program in pages of Transforming Trauma: The Path to Hope and Healing, directly address trauma-induced biological damage and its psychological consequences.
 The techniques you’ll learn are the antidotes to the fight-or-flight, stress, and freeze responses.
 They reestablish broken brain connections and promote the healthy integration of thoughts and feelings.
 They revive functions that have been compromised—memory, focus, self-awareness, judgment, emotional intelligence, and compassion.
 They will free you from the loop of hopeless, self- defeating thoughts that bind you to trauma.